drogers98/HeadlessDrupalDemo/README.md

 - admin/config/services/cors
 - In the domains field, add ```*|http://127.0.0.1:9000``` (The IP set in your grunt.js file!)

-Step 4: Create a view
+Step 4: Create a views
 - admin/structure/views
 - Clone my view here: https://gist.github.com/rogerseyebyte/4b29270043028d19c187
+- And another one here: https://gist.github.com/rogerseyebyte/11a7f3f0de41b2d029c2
 - This creates a view of articles tagged with "setup," so make a few dummy articles and tag them.
 - Check out the JSON at /api/views/setup.json
+- Side Note: If you dont include a label on fields like "body" in the view, the JSON sometimes gets wanky.

 Step 5: Add fields to user
 - admin/config/people/accounts/fields